PureEngineering/ble_hack/sbiohack_ble/README.md

 Android BluetoothLeGatt Sample
 ===================================

 This is a ble sniffing app that can track ble advertising beacons.
 Once a beacon of interest is seen the app can take action on it.
 In this case we can do text to voice on the arrival of a user, control the screen, send http put commands to a server.
-In teh last case we control the volume of a sonos stereo system to tack the user they approach the speaker.
+In the last case we control the volume of a sonos stereo system to tack the user they approach the speaker.
 The Speaker has a ble beacon placed near it.

 Introduction
 ------------

 [1]:http://developer.android.com/reference/android/app/Service.html
 [2]:https://developer.android.com/reference/android/bluetooth/BluetoothGatt.html